imtweetix/coding-standards/README.md

-# coding-standards
+# Coding Standards

-A list of general coding standards to help developers I work with stay in sync.
+A list of general coding standards to maintain consistency across the team's code, while also helping to improve its quality and efficiency.